 The EAC printer for the system is defined as all three 1053s.
 This ensures that if an error condition does arise, the operator on at least one of the three 1053 printer stations is informed of the problem.
 To enable use of the C.E. interrupt routines (that form part of TSX) to place a disk drive, a 1443 Printer, and a 1053 Printer on-line or off-line, a C.E. core load is provided.
 This core load is called whenever it is necessary to use the C.E. interrupt routine.
 A special C.E. core load is needed within the system because the C.E. interrupt cannot be masked.
 This means that when the C.E. interrupt button is depressed, no matter what the masked status of the 1800 is, the interrupt will occur.
 It also signifies that the C.E. routine has no choice but to assume that the whole system is masked at the time of the interrupt, and it therefore returns the machine in this status.
 The interrupt mainline core load must therefore unmask back to the desired configuration at the time of the C.E. interrupt.
 In order to assure that this occurs, a special core load is called into core before the C.E. interrupt button is depressed.
 The core load types out a message indicating that the operator can now press the C. E. interrupt button; it then performs a pause.
 The C.E. interrupt causes the mainline program to drop through the pause.
-At this moment, the machine is masked back to the user's defined condition and a CALL VIAQ is performed.
+When the C.E. interrupt routine is complete, the mainline will then restore the user's mask and exit by a CALL VIAQ.